 While endometriosis can't be prevented, some lifestyle measures can help manage the condition and improve endometriosis symptoms.
 Exercise may help relieve pain through the production of endorphins.
 Some women find that techniques like yoga, massage, acupuncture, and meditation are helpful in managing symptoms.

-Endometriosis symptoms go away with menopause for most women.
+There is no medical cure for endometriosis, although treatments can help manage symptoms.
+However, endometriosis symptoms go away with menopause for most women.
 Many women find that endometriosis symptoms are relieved during pregnancy.
 And in about one-third of cases, the symptoms disappear on their own.

 IMAGES PROVIDED BY: